Effects of magnetic perturbations and radiation on the runaway avalanche: Runaway dynamics in the presence of artificial resonant perturbations

+In scenarios where the runaway generation is dominant in the central part (such as in Case 1 and Case 4) the stochastic plasma edge is not expected to affect the runaway dynamics significantly.
+By using the advection and diffusion coefficients shown in figure~\ref{fig:coefficients}, and simulating an ITER-like scenario with material injection corresponding to Case 4, we find that the maximum runaway current is reduced only marginally, from 3.7 MA to 3.5 MA.
+To illustrate a case when the effect of a stochastic plasma edge is more pronounced, we consider Case 3, where in the absence of radial losses an off-axis final runaway profile is found.
+Therefore the transport should have a larger impact in this case compared to scenarios with an on-axis final current profile, where a larger part of the runaway electrons are generated in the non-transporting region.

 Figure \ref{fig:profiles_ITER} shows the radial profiles of the runaway current after $45$ ms in the ITER-like disruption simulation of Case 3.
 The maximum runaway current, just before the dissipation phase, in the absence of radial transport due to magnetic perturbations is $7$~MA, with a constant $\delta B / B$ is $5.8$ MA and with the coefficients presented in figure \ref{fig:coefficients} is $4.6$ MA.
 Without magnetic perturbations, the profile of runaway electron density has an off-axis maximum.
 This is due to strong radiative losses, leading to significant plasma cooling, and corresponding efficient runaway generation in the outer part of the plasma, as was pointed out by \cite{Vallhagen-JPP-20}.
+Note, that such off-axis current profiles may become MHD unstable.
+The resulting magnetic activity may act to mitigate the build up of runaways.

-However, in the presence of magnetic perturbations electrons can diffuse and this results in a final runaway current profile that is peaked on-axis.
+In the presence of magnetic perturbations electrons can diffuse and this results in a final runaway current profile that is peaked on-axis.
 However, in the case with the stochastic edge, with transport coefficients shown in figure~\ref{fig:coefficients}, the transport in the edge region is strong enough to prevent any significant build up of runaway electrons there.
-However, the increase of the transport at the edge results in only partial reduction of the total runaway current, as the runaway population is free to build up in the centre of the plasma.
+The increase of the transport at the edge results in only partial reduction of the total runaway current, as the runaway population is free to build up in the centre of the plasma.
 In the confined inner region strong gradients in the current density can form, which is evident in the simulation.
 At the transition from the confined region to the stochastic one (at $r/a=0.58$) a discontinuity is formed in the current profile (however not in the electric field), as particles in the stochastic outer region are continuously transported away, but in the confined region they are free to build up, eventually forming a current sheet.

 The radial profiles of the temperature, electric field and number of e-foldings (the time-integral of the runaway growth rate) are shown in figure \ref{fig:case3evol} for Case 3, at a few time slices.
 The vertical dashed line denotes the radial position for the transition between confined and stochastic regions.
 Figure \ref{fig:case3evol}a shows that, both with and without perturbations, the plasma is divided into two regions by a cold front, with an inner region with a temperature of about 6 eV, and an outer region with a temperature as low as about 1 eV.
 At such low temperatures a large fraction of the deuterium recombines, and this leads to an increased avalanche multiplication of the seed runaway electrons in the outer region, see figure \ref{fig:case3evol}c, quantified by the number of e-foldings\footnote{$\exp \left(N_{\text{exp}}\right)$ is the factor by which the avalanche mechanics amplifies the seed in a non-transporting model.},